levskaya/eschersketch/src/components/help.md

 ## What is this?

 A drawing program that forces what you draw to obey certain __symmetries__, or regular patterns.
-It allows for export into a bitmap PNG Tile for use with fabric design and wallpaper as well as SVG for graphic design.
+It allows for export into a bitmap PNG Tile for use with fabric design and wallpaper as well as SVG for use in a proper vector editing tool for refining a symmetric design.

 ## Undo / Redo